• Skip to primary navigation

 overhead view of pinto beans in a grey bowl with a black spoon in it.

-Pro Tips For Making The Best Pinto Beans
+How To Make The Best Pinto Beans

-• Add more or less salt to taste.
+• Add salt to taste.

 • The longer the beans cook, the better they will taste.
-They're always delicious leftover!

-How To Store Leftovers
+How To Store Leftover Pinto Beans

-How To Do a Quick Soak
+How To Do A Quick Soak

 pinto beans in a grey bowl with a black spoon in it with another bowl of beans in the foreground.